stuerp/foo_midi/docs/README.md

 When you enable the  **Use LibMT32Emu with MT-32** setting the selected player will be ignored and LibMT32Emu will be used whenever an MT-32 MIDI file is played.

-Enabling the **Use S-YXG50 VSTi with XG** setting will ignore the selected player and use the S-YXG50 VSTi whenever an XG MIDI file is played.
+Enabling the **Use S-YXG50 VSTi with XG** setting will ignore the selected player and use the Yamaha S-YXG50 VSTi whenever an XG MIDI file is played.

 **Extra percussion channel** will assign channel 16 as an extra percussion channel whenever a track is found in the MIDI file that contains metadata of type Text, Trackname or Instrumentname that contains the word `drum` (case-insensitive).